dotnet/csharplang/proposals/ref-assignment-switch-expressions.md

 private void RefSwitchAssignLocal()
 {
     // Warning:
-    // the switch statement returns by reference but the result is immediately dereferenced int dimension = axis switch
+    // the switch expression returns by reference but the result is immediately dereferenced int dimension = axis switch
     {
         Axis.X => ref X,